mujee7/ITS-Axelar/README.md

 Now The tokens is deployed on different chains with same address.
 We can move further.

-copy the arguments, token address, and transaction hah from terminal for next steps and contract verification.
+IMPORTANT: Copy the arguments from terminal contract verification.
 Keep them save somewhere for future use.

 ### 3. `mintTokens`